-The final SRAG Summit of 2025 takes place in Oxford, hosted by M Group Services - a Gold Charter Mark holder and long-standing member of the SRAG network.
+The final SRAG Summit of 2025 took place in Oxford, hosted by M Group.
+M Group Highways is now an Ambassador Charter Mark holder and is a long-standing member of the Social Recruitment Advocacy Group.

-Across the day, delegates will hear from speakers tackling today’s most pressing social value questions:
+Across the day, delegates heard from speakers tackling today’s most pressing social value questions:

 -